 2) We would spend our staff meeting time and professional collaboration time thinking about students

-In my estimation, millions of meetings in public schools go nearly to waste every week because staff are directed to poor over data the district office is held accountable for by the state and federal government.
+In my estimation, millions of meetings in public schools go nearly to waste every week because the staff is directed to poor over data the district office is held accountable for by the state and the federal government.
 Without training on how to interpret that data or draw inferences about how to act in service of changing it (much more on that here and here), school staffs leave these meetings with little more than a headache and complaints about how they could have used that time grading.